DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 Cryptid hero [Fang King Rath=IE].

-Spirit hero [Spirit Sovereign Rokugen Kyouko].
+Spirit hero [Spirit Sovereign Rikugen Kyouko].

 The single person hold enough power to destroy a single country.
 Their strength was so big that they could be said to be natural disaster or calamity.